MEET THE TEAM

 John R. Stanek, Partner

 John R. Stanek is a graduate of the University of Denver School of Law and has been a member of the Colorado Bar Association since 1993.
 He joined Anderson Dude and Lebel, P.C. in July of 2017.
 He has extensive and varied experience in law governing public education with a specialization in special education law.
-Prior to his joining ADL, John retired as Internal Legal Counsel from Cherry Creek School District.
+John is member of and has represented his clients in Colorado District Courts, U.S. District Courts and the 10th Circuit Court of Appeals.
+Prior to his joining ADL, John retired from Cherry Creek School District as Internal Legal Counsel.
 John also served as Executive Director of Student Achievement Services – Special Education, for Cherry Creek School District.
-John also previously served as Associate In-house Counsel for Douglas County Schools, a Regional Director of Special Education in Douglas County Schools.
+John also previously served as Associate In-house Counsel for Douglas County Schools and before that, a Regional Director of Special Education in Douglas County Schools.
 John started his career as a school psychologist for Douglas County Schools.
-Additionally, for over 20 years, John taught graduate students as an adjunct professor at the University of Colorado at Denver in special education law and other graduate classes in specialized programming and instructional services and methodologies provided to students with disabilities attending public schools.
+Additionally, for over 20 years, John taught graduate students as an adjunct professor at the University of Colorado at Denver in special education law and other graduate coursework in special education and school psychology and the specialized programming and instructional services and methodologies provided to students with disabilities attending public schools.